If you are using App Inventor classic version, click here.

 Before we start, I advise you to read on anything that is unfamiliar to you but mentioned in the paragraph above like Books API, JSON, HTML, GET, POST, etc.

-First thing first, build your interface in the Designer/Viewer window.
-It should look like this-
+First thing first, build your user interface (UI) in the Designer window.
+Mine looks like this-

 Have you tried executing a Book API query request yet?
 Click on the link below to see the API response.